 Demographic trends have a big impact on the global economy.
 Young populations can experience a demographic dividend stemming from an influx of new workers into the workforce, while aging populations may be a demographic time-bomb that threatens a country’s economic growth and the sustainability of social programs.
 Most investors are aware of these demographic risks, but they aren’t always as black and white as they seem.

-Decline in Working Age Population
+A Decline in Working-Age Population

 Economic growth is driven by a combination of labor and technology.
 Workers are needed to provide products and services, while technology can help increase the efficiency of producing those products and services.
 For example, industrial production is driven, in part, by the volume of products produced and sold in factories.
 Technology has helped reduce the number of workers needed, but workers are still required to run the operation.